QSmally/QDB-Legacy/README.md

 > QDB is a high level data management package which you can import for storing local JavaScript Objects without corruptions.
 You may connect to multiple JSON files, apart or in a pool, edit data directly or use built-in functions, use polling for multi-process data access and create backups of your databases.
 Our library can withdraw corruptions and allows for a wide diversity of data transfer.

+QDB is getting ready for a migration to two packets!
+This module will be split up into just the database and utilities, so if you just want to use the data management utilities, you can install just that module.

 # Main Features
 * Store in JSON.
 Easily managable or use QDB's [utility functions](https://qdb.qbot.eu/documentations/functions).
 * Create [pools](https://qdb.qbot.eu/documentations/pool) and manage multiple JSON databases.